Armandoh4/filmlabproductions/README.md

     ![Films](assets/readme_img/wireframe(5).jpg)

-* Watch Films
+* Watch Films - This will be the page of a selected film, and will include a description and a trailer (if available)

     ![Watch film](assets/readme_img/wireframe(4).jpg)

-* Behind the Scenes - This will have all the images for projects, and will have a previous and next button, for intractability
+* Behind the Scenes - This will have all the images for projects, and will have a 'previous' and 'next' button, for intractability between slides

     ![Behind the scenes](assets/readme_img/wireframe(1).jpg)

-* About Us - This will be a section for the directors and team to shine
+* About Us - This will be a section to credit the team & demonstrate their respective roles

     ![About us](assets/readme_img/wireframe(2).jpg)

-* Contact Form
+* Contact Form - Unfortunately, this did not get passed the wireframe, as I did not know how to receive messages

     ![Contact form](assets/readme_img/wireframe(3).jpg)